drshahizan/Python-big-data/README.md

 | SQ | Number of Cases and Incidents Rate of Communicable Disease by State | [![Open in Colab](https://img.shields.io/static/v1?label=&message=Open%20in%20Colab&labelColor=grey&color=blue&logo=google-colab)](https://) | [![Open in GitHub](https://img.shields.io/static/v1?label=&message=Open%20in%20GitHub&labelColor=grey&color=blue&logo=github)](https://) |
 | TUK | ABC | [![Open in Colab](https://img.shields.io/static/v1?label=&message=Open%20in%20Colab&labelColor=grey&color=blue&logo=google-colab)](https://) | [![Open in GitHub](https://img.shields.io/static/v1?label=&message=Open%20in%20GitHub&labelColor=grey&color=blue&logo=github)](https://) |
 | UWU | Property Listings in Kuala Lumpur | [![Open in Colab](https://img.shields.io/static/v1?label=&message=Open%20in%20Colab&labelColor=grey&color=blue&logo=google-colab)](https://) | [![Open in GitHub](https://img.shields.io/static/v1?label=&message=Open%20in%20GitHub&labelColor=grey&color=blue&logo=github)](https://) |

+## 🚀 Case Study 2 : Alternatives to Pandas for Processing Large Datasets

+Pandas library has became the de facto library for data manipulation in python and is widely used by data scientist and analyst.
+However, there are times when the dataset is too large and Pandas may run into memory errors.
+Here are 8 alternatives to Pandas for dealing with large datasets.
+For each alternative library, we will examine how to load data from CSV and perform a simple groupby operation.
+Fortunately many of these libraries have similar syntax as Pandas hence making the learning curve less steep.
+1. Data Table
+2. Polars
+3. Vaex
+4. Pyspark
+5. Koalas
+6. cuDF
+7. Dask
+8. Modin